 Not Enough Light

 Most hibiscus plants require at least six hours of daily direct light to thrive.
 If your hibiscus plant is growing in full or partial shade, it may not receive the light it needs.

 Like all plants, hibiscus requires light to complete photosynthesis, the process by which plants convert sunlight, water, and carbon dioxide into carbohydrates, oxygen, and water.

 Without enough light, hibiscus plants cannot complete photosynthesis properly.
 This can lead to a lack of carbohydrates and the inability to complete essential plant processes.

 Yellow leaves are one symptom that may indicate your plant doesn’t have the energy it needs to thrive.
 If you suspect your hibiscus isn’t receiving enough light, try moving it to a brighter location.

-When it comes to the proper temperature, you’ll need to pay close attention to the type of hibiscus you’re growing.
+Regarding the proper temperature, you’ll need to pay close attention to the type of hibiscus you’re growing.
 There are two main types of hibiscus: tropical hibiscus and hardy hibiscus.